Phrenzi/slate/source/index.html.md

   -H "expiry: 1466692376"
 ```

-> All the header here is required, and can be retrieved from header in last api response.
+> auth header here is required, and can be retrieved from header in last api response.

 We take security as a first priority, so following security mechanism is under consider during design API: